 Knowing blackjack split rules and when to split in blackjack are one of the least understood parts of the game, even among experienced players.

-Splitting pairs isn’t as exciting as doubling down, but it’s still a good opportunity to tilt the odds in our favour and beat the dealer at their own game.
+Splitting pairs isn’t as exciting as doubling down, but it’s still a good opportunity to tilt the odds of blackjack in our favour and beat the dealer at their own game.

 Luckily, it only takes a minute to learn when to split in blackjack!